Best practice for project planning (tracker)?

 Thank you

-RE: Best practice for project planning (tracker)? - Added by William Roush 11 months ago
+RE: Best practice for project planning (tracker)? - Added by William Roush over 12 years ago

 After I installed Redmine I watched the company I work at go tracker crazy for about five minutes before I put a stop to that.